irgroup-classrooms/dis08-2021/assignments.md

 Create a file `exercise04.sh` that will contain your solutions to the 6 tasks.
 Be careful with whitespace characters and restrict your submission to the tasks, there is no bonus points!

 * First line has to be `#!/bin/bash`
-* Each line contains the command to solve one of the tasks above.
+* Each line contains a command to solve one of the tasks above OR A PART OF THE TASK.
+Although preferred, you DO NOT have to solvve the tasks in one line!
 * We want to see one commit in GitHub per solution!

 Additionally, create a text file `exercise04.md` and comment on each solution.
 To do that,